Patrick Corbin: Personal life

 Former Diamondbacks teammate Paul Goldschmidt described Corbin as "humble" about his success.
 With his signing bonus, Corbin bought a used car instead of a new one.
 He lived in his parents' basement during the 2012–13 winter and officiated youth basketball games during the offseason.

 Corbin met his wife, Jen, when they were high school classmates.
 They married in November 2018.
 They live in Phoenix, Arizona, during the offseason.
 The couple has two sons.

 Corbin was friends with former teammate Tyler Skaggs, who died on July 1, 2019.
 They played rookie ball together as well as Class AA baseball.
 Skaggs was a groomsman in Corbin's wedding.
 On July 2, Corbin honored Skaggs by wearing 45 for a game against the Miami Marlins.

 Corbin endorsed Donald Trump in the 2020 United States presidential election by tweeting a picture of the two of them on a golf course captioned "#Vote #Trump2020."
+Due to Trump's unpopularity in Canada, this has led to him receiving backlash from Toronto Blue Jays fans.

 During his time with the Nationals, Corbin and his wife made a six-figure contribution to the Nationals Youth Baseball Academy.